awais684/Dockerized-Drupal-and-PostgreSQL/README.md

 4. Execute your file
 5. Access your web server with VM public IP
 6. Connect your application with the database
+7. Watch my complete video of this project for troubleshooting
 ---

 ## Create a virtual machine (EC2)